 Which is your favourite ever shot?

-Who is your favourite rider to shoot with and why?
+Who is your favorite rider to shoot and why?

-Where is your favourite place to shoot and why?
+Where is your favorite place to shoot and why?

 Where is the most terrifying place you've ever shot?